JFritzle/Mapsforge-to-Tiles/README.md

 ### Hints

 * Output console
-While console output of tile server can be informative and helpful to verify what is happening as well as to analyze errors, writing to console costs some performance.
+While console output of Mapsforge tile server can be informative and helpful to verify what is happening as well as to analyze errors, writing to console costs some performance.
 Therefore the console should be hidden if not needed.
 * Built-in world map
 Since the built-in [Mapsforge world map](https://download.mapsforge.org/maps/world/world.map) only shows the coastline, it only serves as a rough overview.
 Due to map's low resolution, coastlines show inaccurate at high resolution.
 In order not to cover an accurate map, the built-in world map has been automatically deactivated at higher zoom levels.